Family Medicine

 -

+These were strengthened with some additional evidence by the GKTWG in 2023.
 In late 2016, Choosing Wisely Canada partners – the College of Family Physicians of Canada and the Canadian Medical Association – formed the Pan-Canadian Collaborative on Education for Improved Opioid Prescribing, with the goal to reduce harm from opioids, decrease the variability in prescribing practices, and improve pain management for patients.
 The Collaborative formally reached out to Choosing Wisely Canada (CWC) in early 2017, requesting its involvement, citing the important role played by CWC in convening professional societies representing different clinical specialties to tackle unnecessary care.
-As a result, the ‘Opioid Wisely’ was launched in March of 2018 and items 12 and 13 were added to the preexisting family medicine list of 11 things patients and clinicians should question.
+As a result, the ‘Opioid Wisely’ was launched in March of 2018 and these two items were added to the preexisting family medicine list of 11 things patients and clinicians should question.

 Using Antibiotics Wisely in Primary Care